INSAT-4E: Satellite

 INSAT-4E has five C x S transponders each of 9 MHz bandwidth and five S x C transponders each of 2.7 MHz bandwidth which will together cover the entire country.
-GSAT-6 uses a 0.8 meter (fixed) and one 6 meter S-Band unfurlable antenna (transmit and receive).
+GSAT-6 uses a 0.8 m (fixed) and one 6 m S-Band unfurlable antenna (transmit and receive).

 The unfurlable antenna weighing 18 kg has CFRP truss construction with aluminium alloy joints and its parabolic gold plated molybdenum mesh is supported and shaped by cable mesh structures.

 The cost of GSAT-6 satellite is ₹232 crore and it is identical in configuration to GSAT-6A which was launched later.

 Launch

-ISRO successfully launched INSAT-4E on 27 August 2015, using a GSLV D6 Mk.II rocket flying from the Satish Dhawan Space Centre and inserted into a Geostationary Transfer Orbit (GTO) with injection parameters of 170 km x 35945 km, 19.96 degree inclination.
+ISRO successfully launched INSAT-4E on 27 August 2015, using a GSLV D6 Mk.II rocket flying from the Satish Dhawan Space Centre and inserted into a Geostationary Transfer Orbit (GTO) with injection parameters of 170 × 35945 km, 19.96 degree inclination.
 The cost of launch vehicle was around ₹276 crore.